How-to: Set Up a Hammock

 Tom is also fascinated with the idea of clam cleats which he had used on his boat.
 He rejected them because of their tendency to point load and weaken the rope.
 Some people are looking for an adjustable attachment so that they don't have to untie the lashing and retie it.
 Tom has played around with double or triple taut line hitches — two seems to be enough.

 If you look at the website set-up videos you will see a video showing the lashing that Tom recommends to attach the rope to the webbing straps.
 The beauty of this system is that the rope is tied to the soft webbing which prevents wear because it allows multiple wraps against the smooth surface of the webbing straps.

-Tom also likes the idea of carabiners and wanted to sell them as accessories; however, when he inquired about purchasing them for sale on the HH site, he was told by the manufacturers that they would only guarantee them for climbing purposes and they wouldn't sell them for any other purpose because their insurance wouldn't cover them.
+Tom also likes the idea of carabiners and wanted to sell them as hammock accessories; however, when he inquired about purchasing them for sale on the HH site, he was told by the manufacturers that they would only guarantee them for climbing purposes and they wouldn't sell them for any other purpose because their insurance wouldn't cover them.
 Inexperienced people using carabiners can use them in the wrong way which would be unsafe.
-If the carabiner is set up sideways instead of pulling in the correct direction, the gate could rip out and the hamock could fall.
+If the carabiner is set up sideways instead of pulling in the correct direction, the gate could rip out and the hammock could fall.

 Canopy Set Up